lewagon/dotfiles/06-Projects/01-Pundit/README.md

 For **each step**, ask a teacher to validate it.
 Do not rush into code!

 When starting your rails app, you **must** use one of the [**Wagon Rails Templates**](https://github.com/lewagon/rails-templates).
 It'll get you up and running faster.

+Please download and **print** [this template for your User Stories](https://github.com/lewagon/fullstack-images/raw/master/rails/rails-user-stories.pdf) (or ask a teacher!)